Blog

 The guidance aims to help agencies implement the 21st Century Integrated Digital Experience Act (IDEA) by modernizing their websites, shifting from paper forms to digital and embracing e-signature technology—basically, creating the kind of user-friendly digital experiences that we have come to expect elsewhere thanks to modern apps and online services.

 The government has made a lot of progress already.
-DocuSign has helped more than 5,000 government agencies adopt electronic signatures, enabling them to reduce spending on printing, paper and storage by 87%.
-Some agencies also have deployed DocuSign CLM, workflow and identity verification products to make government service delivery faster and easier.
-All 15 federal cabinet agencies use DocuSign, which has improved their constituent experience by 35%.
+Docusign has helped more than 5,000 government agencies adopt electronic signatures, enabling them to reduce spending on printing, paper and storage by 87%.
+Some agencies also have deployed Docusign CLM, workflow and identity verification products to make government service delivery faster and easier.
+All 15 federal cabinet agencies use Docusign, which has improved their constituent experience by 35%.
 As with the private sector, the pandemic accelerated technology adoption in government agencies.

 There’s a better way to do business in government